English

 Instrumentation and gas analysis for metal

 The issue of energy efficiency is crucial in the metalworking, steel and casting industries, if they want to succeed in their energy transition.
-Several appropriate measurement and analysis instruments (gas, pressure, flow, temperature, level) can be used to make energy savings, reduce costs and lower the carbon footprint.
+Several appropriate measurement and analysis instruments (gas analysis, pressure measurement, flow measurement, temperature measurement, level measurement) can be used to make energy savings, reduce costs and lower the carbon footprint.
 Saving and reducing the energy consumption in each process is in the hands of all industrial companies.

 • Lower the production costs